adamsmart830/CleanSweep/README.md

 1. **Create an Account**: Sign up for a Clean Sweep account using your email address or social media accounts.
 2. **Explore Events**: Browse through upcoming cleaning events in your area or search for events based on your preferences.
-3. **Join an Event**: Find an event that interests you and register to participate.
+3. **Join an Event**: Find an event near you and register to participate.
 Mark your calendar and get ready to make a difference!
 4. **Organize an Event**: Want to initiate a cleaning event in your community?
 Create an event, set the details, and invite others to join you in making a positive impact.

 ## Feedback

 We value your feedback!
-If you have any suggestions, encounter issues, or want to share your experience using Clean Sweep, please reach out to us at [support@cleansweepapp.com](mailto:support@cleansweepapp.com).
+If you have any suggestions, encounter issues, or want to share your experience using Clean Sweep, feel free to leave an [issue](https://github.com/adamsmart830/CleanSweep/issues).
 Your input helps us improve the app and enhance the community cleaning experience for everyone.

 ## Contributing

-If you're interested in contributing to Clean Sweep, whether through code contributions, translations, or feature suggestions, please visit our GitHub repository [here](https://github.com/cleansweep/cleansweep-app).
+If you're interested in contributing to Clean Sweep, whether through code contributions, translations, or feature suggestions, please visit our GitHub repository [here](https://github.com/adamsmart830/CleanSweep).
 We welcome contributions from developers and community members alike.

 ## License